Gyro-trix/pantry-pal-frontend/README.md

 - Try and implement themes(dark and light) which changes react components based on local storage value
 - ~~Add ability to save a user profile picture in base 64 on local storage~~
 - ~~Add a default image to storage cards~~
-- Background picture
+- ~~Background picture~~
 - Formatting for the random recipe API fetch
 - Clean up notifications page
 - Organize NavBar into categories

+### Known issues
+- Overly large images can trigger a local storage character limit in browser, can I check base 64 for size?
+- Fix up UI where image uploads are in UserSettings and EditStorage
-- Fix background fill issue
+- ~~Fix background fill issue~~

+### Wishlist
 - Implement level 1 users, that are created by level 2 users (and also the Admin)
 - Have admin see all storages/recipes, Level 2 users see only their own storages/recipes

-### Known issues
-- Overly large images in recipes can trigger a local storage character limit in browser, can I check base 64 for size?
-- Fix up UI where image uploads are in UserSettings and EditStorage